 A-level: AAA - A*AB including mathematics

 We always require at least grade A in A-level mathematics.
-In all cases, the first grade quoted is the mathematics A-level.
+If you are taking further mathematics at A-level or AS-level, we usually make an additional alternative offer.
+In all cases, the first grade quoted is the Mathematics A-level.

 We don’t accept general studies or critical thinking but may take account of these at the confirmation stage.